prabha55555/skills-introduction-to-repository-management/CONTRIBUTING.md

 1. Clone the repository to your computer.
 2. Install Python requirements: `pip install -r requirements.txt`.
 3. Run the development server: `python src/app.py`.
-4. Visit http://localhost:8000 in your browser to see the website.
+4. Visit http://localhost:8000 in your browser to see the website

 ## Making Changes